-We’re now hiring about 15 people a month, so it’s a fairly large commitment to continue to have a founder interview for every person who joins the company.
-I still firmly believe in the value of the founder interview because of the insight I get about the people we’re looking to bring into the company and the way our hiring managers understand and prioritize different candidates.
+We're now hiring about 15 people a month, so it’s a fairly large commitment to continue to have a founder interview for every person who joins the company.
+I still firmly believe in the value of the founder interview because of the insight I get about the people we're looking to bring into the company and how our hiring managers understand and prioritize different candidates.

 I have two pieces of advice that I offer when I answer that question:

 1. Find ways to create relationships with people outside your office

 We have four offices - Melbourne, San Francisco, New York, and London.
 So it’s important for people to find ways to create relationships outside the office they’re based in.